awurth/SilexUserBundle/README.md

 See [awurth/silex](https://github.com/awurth/silex) for an example implementation.

+See the [project's website](http://awurth.fr/doc/silex-user) for complete and up to date documentation.

 ## Dependencies
 SilexUser depends on the following libraries
 - [Doctrine ORM](http://www.doctrine-project.org/projects/orm.html) (see [Doctrine ORM Service Provider](https://github.com/dflydev/dflydev-doctrine-orm-service-provider))